Registration for College Quest has closed

 - Critically evaluate and discuss renewable energy options.

 Marine ecology examines the environmental and biological factors that affect distribution, abundance and diversity of organisms.
-This course surveys local marine habitats to examine ecological patterns.
+This course will introduce local marine habitats to examine ecological patterns.

 - Gain an understanding of human impacts and how citizens can help protect marine habitats.

-- Develop questions and hypotheses, conduct field sampling research, analyze data and present results.
+- Develop questions and hypotheses, conduct research, analyze data and present results.

 - Gain an understanding of environmental and biological features with a focus on invertebrates.

-- Develop familiarity with local marine habitats and organisms.
+- Develop familiarity with local-Pacific NW marine habitats and organisms.

 - Research how organisms' life habitats enable them to utilize their habitat.